wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 Estimated time to complete this lab: 45 to 60 minutes

 **Scenario**
 You work for a company that sells and services smart home devices.
 Since many of the devices that you service are smart devices, information from those devices can be captured remotely to aid in the servicing of that equipment.
-Your organization has several defined scenarios that and processes that they use when servicing equipment.
+Your organization has several defined scenarios and processes that they use when servicing equipment.
 These processes can vary depending on several factors including:
 - The type of device in need of service
 - The severity of the issue detected
 - The age of the device
 - The location of the device
 - The availability of resources to work on a specific device.

 The above items represent only a small portion of factors that your organization uses to determine the process for servicing equipment.

 The first critical component in your company moving to a connected IoT solution is to register devices with an Azure IoT hub (both simulated and physical) and relate them to a corresponding customer asset in Connected Field Service.